-JOEL is a FDA approved contract manufacturer of lozenges and other candy food products and has been the exclusive manufacturer of the Company's Cold-Eeze(R) lozenge since its launch in 1995.
-JoEL has also manufactured private label hard candies, lozenges and throat drops for other prominent Over-the-Counter products companies.
+JoEL is a FDA approved contract manufacturer of lozenges and other candy food products and has been the exclusive manufacturer of the Company's Cold-Eeze(R) lozenge since its launch in 1995.
+JoEL has also manufactured private label hard candies, lozenges and throat drops for other prominent Over-the-Counter product companies.

 The Company is engaged in the development, manufacturing, and marketing of homeopathic and health products that are being offered to the general public and the research and development of potential prescription products.
-The Company is organized into three business segments which are Cold Remedy, Health and Wellness, and Ethical Pharmaceutical.
-For the historical fiscal periods presented, the Company's revenues have come from the Company's Cold Remedy business segment and the Health and Wellness business segment.
+The Company is organized into four business segments which are Cold Remedy, Contract Manufacturing, Health and Wellness, and Ethical Pharmaceutical.
+For the historical fiscal periods presented, the Company's revenues have come from the Company's Cold Remedy business segment and the Health and Wellness business segment

-The pro forma information set forth includes the condensed combined consolidated balance sheet as of June 30, 2004 and the condensed combined consolidated statements of operations for the year ended December 31, 2003 and for the six-months ended June 30, 2004 of the Company and JoEL, which includes the elimination of intercompany transactions and adjustments necessary to reflect preliminary current fair values of the assets acquired, loans and liabilities assumed with their related effects in the incomes statements presented.
+The pro forma information set forth includes the condensed combined consolidated balance sheet as of September 30, 2004 and the condensed combined consolidated statements of operations for the year ended December 31, 2003 and for the nine-months ended September 30, 2004 of the Company and JoEL, which includes the elimination of intercompany transactions and adjustments necessary to reflect current fair values of the assets acquired, loans and liabilities assumed with their related effects in the incomes statements presented.

-THE QUIGLEY CORPORATION UNAUDITED PRO FORMA CONDENSED COMBINED CONSOLIDATED BALANCE SHEET JUNE 30, 2004
+THE QUIGLEY CORPORATION

+UNAUDITED PRO FORMA CONDENSED COMBINED CONSOLIDATED BALANCE SHEET

+SEPTEMBER 30.
+2004